jiachengmin2025/climate_driven_mortality_risks/README.md

 ```

 ## Function
-`Code/Function/` contains  functions used by the R Markdown files.
+`Code/Function/` contains main functions used in the project.

 - `LC_model.R` and `LL_model.R` fit the Lee--Carter and Li--Lee models.
 - `DLNM_LC.R`, `DLNM_LC.forecast.R`, `DLNM_LL.R`, and `DLNM_LL.forecast.R` fit and forecast DLNM--LC and DLNM--LL models.